ashupednekar/fastapi-rest-framework/README.md

 # Note
-### This is a new fork of DRF, and serves more as a promise as of now...
+### This is a new fork(copy) of DRF upstream, and serves more as a promise as of now...
 *As and when these functionalities are ready, we'll update this readme*